alilloig/tnfcg/README.md

 The main difference of WnW with any other NFT implementation is the definition of packs as Fungible Tokens.
 Collectible packs for NFTs, as other NFT containing them has no sense on the blockchain, due to his open-state which would cause it's content to be known before opening the pack.
 But if we think in how card packs from Trading Card Games work in real life, we see we can approach them as Fungible Tokens rather than Non-Fungible ones.
 Until a pack is opened, it has the same value of any other pack of the same kind, the potencial value of the cards that it contains, that are unknown but are known to belong to a printed pool of cards.

 This behaviour is what this project tries to emulate.
-When Trading Packs (fungible tokens) are allowed to be minted, the necessary amount of Trading Non-Fungible Cards (nfts containing the info of a certain card from the set the packs belongs to) are minted and stored in the TNFCG account.
+When Trading Fungible Packs (fungible tokens) are allowed to be minted, the necessary amount of Trading Non-Fungible Cards (nfts containing the info of a certain card from the set the packs belongs to) are minted and stored in the TNFCG account.
 Then packs can be selled to users, who can decide to open them and get some NFTs from the game collection (in the case of Witchcraft and Wizardry those NFTs are determined randonmly using the `unsafeRandom()` cadence built-in function) or to hold and trade them, since they allways could be traded latter for TNFCs with the contract.

 In order to allow other TNFCGs to be created and simplifying the creation of new kind of packs, the contract interfaces `TradingNonFungibleCardGame.cdc` and `TradingFungiblePack.cdc` define the behaviour and data structs that need to be conformed respectively.
 Witchcraft&Wizardry and W&W Alpha Edition Packs are working examples of how to implement it.

+When [Interface Implementation Requirements](https://docs.onflow.org/cadence/language/interfaces/#interface-implementation-requirements) are fully working on cadence TradingNonFungibleCardGame.cdc should `:NonFungibleToken` and TradingFungiblePack.cdc should `:FungibleToken`.

 ## Contract Interfaces